Research projects

 Priv.
 Doz.
 Dr. Andreas Steinwidder

-In Austria, around 300,000 cattle and 115,000 sheep spend the summer on the alpine pastures every year.
-There are currently a few branded meat programs related to the alpine pastures.
-However, many cattle and lambs are slaughtered shortly after the alpine pasture without the added value of “alm” is shown on the product.
-There is currently a nationwide marketing initiative for alpine products (milk and meat) based on Almwirtschaft Österreich and AMA Marketing under the brands “Alm” and “Von der Alm”.
-The aim is to strengthen alpine farming and increase the added value for alpine farming businesses.
+In Austria, approximately 300,000 cattle and 115,000 sheep spend the summer on alpine pastures each year.
+Currently, there are only a few branded meat programs that reference alpine grazing.
+However, many cattle and lambs are slaughtered shortly after leaving the alpine pastures without the added value of "alpine" grazing being indicated on the product.
+Currently, a nationwide marketing initiative for alpine products (milk and meat) under the brands "Alm" (Alpine Pasture) and "Von der Alm" (From the Alpine Pasture) is underway, initiated by Almwirtschaft Österreich (Austrian Alpine Pasture Association) and AMA-Marketing (Austrian Agricultural Marketing Board).
+The goal is to strengthen alpine farming and increase the added value for farms involved in alpine agriculture.

-As part of this marketing strategy, a cooperation project between Almwirtschaft Österreich, AMA Marketing and the HBLFA Raumberg-Gumpenstein is running.
-The HBLFA Raumberg-Gumpenstein is responsible for scientific project support.
-In the project, on the one hand, a field trial is carried out on Carinthian, Styrian and Tyrolean alpine pastures with fattening calves, oxen, young cattle from suckler cows (all 3 categories of Simmental cattle or Simmental crosses) and lambs (Spectacled sheep, mountain sheep).
+As part of this marketing strategy, a collaborative project is underway between Almwirtschaft Österreich (Austrian Alpine Pasture Association), AMA Marketing, and the HBLFA Raumberg-Gumpenstein (University of Applied Sciences and Arts Northwestern Switzerland).
+The HBLFA Raumberg-Gumpenstein is responsible for the scientific aspects of the project.
+The project includes a field trial on alpine pastures in Carinthia, Styria, and Tyrol with fattening heifers, oxen, young cattle from suckler cow herds (all three categories of Simmental or Simmental crossbreeds), and lambs (Spectacled Sheep, Mountain Sheep).

-It is common practice that fattening cattle and lambs are not slaughtered immediately after the cattle drive, but are fattened in the stable beforehand.
-As part of this pilot project, the cattle and lambs are slaughtered either directly after the cattle drive or after three months of fattening in the stable.
-Data on slaughter performance (classification, gains, etc.) and meat quality (tenderness, juiciness, fat content, fatty acid pattern, etc.) are evaluated.
-This is intended to clarify which characteristics of the carcass and meat quality of Alpine cattle and Alpine lambs with/without stable fattening are positively influenced.
-For example, meat from the Alpine pasture is said to have an excellent fatty acid pattern.
-In addition, environmental impacts are assessed using the “Farmlife” tool.
+It is common practice that fattening cattle and lambs are not slaughtered immediately after being brought down from the alpine pastures, but are first fattened in the barn.
+Within the framework of this pilot project, the cattle and lambs will either be slaughtered directly after being brought down from the alpine pastures or after a three-month fattening period in the barn.
+Data on carcass performance (classification, weight gain, etc.) and meat quality (tenderness, juiciness, fat content, fatty acid profile, etc.) will be evaluated.
+This aims to clarify which characteristics of carcass and meat quality in alpine cattle and lambs are positively influenced with and without barn fattening.
+For example, meat from alpine pastures is said to have an excellent fatty acid profile.
+Furthermore, environmental impacts will be assessed using the "Farmlife" tool.

-In addition, data from the AMA cattle database and the Austrian Meat Control (ÖKF) are evaluated.
-The aim here is to work out the influence of cattle category, breed, age at slaughter, etc. on carcass quality with no fattening or different lengths of fattening after alpine farming.
+In addition, data from the AMA cattle database and the Austrian Meat Control (ÖKF) will be analyzed.
+The aim is to determine the influence of cattle category, breed, slaughter age, etc., on carcass quality when there is no or varying lengths of finishing period after alpine grazing.

-The project supports the formulation and adaptation of the planned alpine quality programs and their guidelines.
+The project supports the formulation and adaptation of the planned alpine pasture quality programs and their guidelines.

 Alpine animals